malferov/sgame/mathquiz/README.md

-An interactive Roblox game to teach mathematics to 16-year-old secondary students.
-The game will provide educational notes followed by quizzes based on those notes.
+The game will be used at primary school to teach mathematics.
-Players will navigate an “Obby” (obstacle course) to unlock quizzes, and incorrect answers will trigger hints.
+It's an obstacle course complemented by math quizzes.
+Incorrect answers will trigger hints.

 https://www.roblox.com/games/87587581848230/school-math